CUBRID/cubrid-manual/en/sql/datatype.rst

 BIT VARYING(n)
 --------------

 A variable-length bit string is represented as **BIT VARYING** (*n*), where *n* is the maximum number of bits.
 If *n* is not specified, the length is set to 1,073,741,823 (maximum value). *n* is the maximum number of bits.
 If *n* is not specified, the maximum length is set to 1,073,741,823.
 The bit string is filled with 4-bit values from the left side.
-For example, the value of B'1' is the same as B'1000'.
+For example, the value of B'1' is the same as the value of B'1000'.

 *   If the length of the string exceeds *n*, it is truncated and filled with 0s.
 *   The remainder of the string is not filled with 0s even if a bit string smaller than *n* is stored.